Hans Vanaken: International career

 Vanaken made his debut for the Belgium national team on 7 September 2018, replacing Eden Hazard in a 4–0 victory against Scotland at Hampden Park.

 He scored his first two goals for Belgium on 30 March 2021, coming in an 8–0 win over Belarus in qualifying for the 2022 FIFA World Cup.

 On 17 May 2021, Vanaken was one of two Belgium-based players to be selected for the final 26-man squad for the UEFA Euro 2020, along with club teammate Simon Mignolet.

+Vanaken was named in Belgium's squad for the 2022 FIFA World Cup.
+In May 2026, he was selected in the 26-man squad for the 2026 FIFA World Cup.
+He scored his first World Cup goal in a 4–1 Round of 16 victory over hosts the United States, finding the net from 31.1 m after capitalizing on an error by goalkeeper Matt Freese.
+At 33 years and 316 days old, he also became the second-oldest Belgian player to score at a World Cup, behind only Kevin De Bruyne, who had set the record earlier in the tournament.

 Style of play

 Standing at 1.95m tall, Vanaken is an imposing presence on the pitch.
 Praised for his vision and intelligence, he is a ball-retaining midfielder who can score, too.
 Pep Guardiola, Vincent Kompany, and Hansi Flick have all described Vanaken as a great player.
 Former Belgian international, Radja Nainggolan has called Vanaken "The most intelligent player he has ever seen on the Belgian fields".

 Vanaken also has great passing ability.
 He is renowned for his ability to make passes under high pressure.
 His combination of vision, intelligence and a "wand of a left foot", make of Vanaken a key player for Club Brugge.
 He is the orchestrator of the team, often dictating the pace.